Spotify acquires content recommendation startup MightyTV

 Amazon’s retail ambitions include furniture and appliances, plus groceries in India

+Spotify this morning announced its latest move to expand its marketing and advertising horizons: it has acquired and shut down content recommendation service MightyTV, a startup that (as its name implies) focused on video recommendations, with an app that used a Tinder-style swipe interface to help guide you to TV and film choices compatible with your own tastes.
+As part of the deal, MightyTV’s founder and CEO Brian Adams will become Spotify’s VP of technology, focused its marketing and advertising platforms.

+The company declined to disclosed the terms of the deal.
+The company launched less than a year ago and had raised just over $4 million, according to CrunchBase.
+The deal includes MightyTV’s team of eight, who will be based across Spotify’s New York City, Toronto and Stockholm offices.

-Prior to MightyTV, Adams was the co-founder and CEO of AdMeld, an advertising optimization platform for publishers that was acquired by Google in 2011.
+Adams, notably, was the co-founder and CEO of AdMeld, an advertising optimization platform for publishers that was acquired by Google in 2011, reportedly for $400 million.
 He then joined Google to run the Doubleclick Publisher Platform, before leaving to start his own company again in 2015.

-MightyTV, as the name implies, was a startup that offered TV show and movie recommendations.
-The company had developed a Tinder-stlye mobile app for iOS and Android that would let you quickly indicate whether you liked or disliked a given title as a means of helping to customize MightyTV’s suggestions to your own personal tastes.
-These recommendations would then improve over time, the more you used the product.
+MightyTV’s Tinder-style mobile app for iOS and Android let you quickly indicate whether you liked or disliked a given title, which helped customize MightyTV’s suggestions to your own personal tastes.
+As with Tinder, the idea is that the app’s recommendations would then improve over time, the more you used the product.

-From a consumer perspective, what made MightyTV interesting was not necessarily its Tinder-like interface – though that was fun – but that it combined different approaches to making its suggestions – those that come from the aggregated user ratings as well as those that better understood one’s individual tastes.
+From a consumer perspective, what made MightyTV interesting was not necessarily its Tinder-like interface — though that was fun — but that it combined different approaches to making its suggestions, combining both those that come from the aggregated user ratings as well as those that better understood one’s individual tastes.

 Spotify earlier this month acquired another technology startup, Sonalytic, which also had an angle on improving recommendations.
 Like an improved Shazam, its tech could identify song snippets and even songs playing at live events.
 But it also had a machine-learning music recommendation technology that could help you find the music you liked for a given context, like road trips or gym workouts, for example.

+Improving recommendations is an area that’s a battlefield for all of today’s streaming services as they seek to expand their user bases beyond early adopters to more casual listeners who may not always know exactly what they want to listen to.

-Beyond Spotify’s interest in improving recommendations – an area that’s a battlefield for today’s streaming services – the company’s interest in MightyTV and its leadership has to do with its plans for programmatic audio advertising and native brand ads, the company’s announcement indicated.
+But in addition to this, Spotify’s interest in MightyTV and its leadership is related to how the company hopes to develop its programmatic audio advertising and native brand ads, the company’s announcement indicated.

 Spotify launched programmatic audio globally last summer, allowing advertisers to target audiences based on age, gender, genres, and playlists in real-time.